sourcefrog/conserve/doc/format.md

 A band head is a file `BANDHEAD` containing an uncompressed json dictionary, within the band directory.

 The head file is written when the band is first opened and then it is not changed again.

 The head file contains:

- - `start_time`: the Unix time, in seconds, when the band was started
+- `start_time`: The Unix time, in seconds, when the band was started.
+- `band_format_version`: The minimum program version to correctly read this band.

 ### Band tail file